jethrop/scrapeToMarkdown/README.md

 7. Option to combine markdown files per directory during scraping
 8. Handles 404 errors by attempting to crawl deeper into the directory structure
 9. Implements rate limiting to prevent overwhelming target websites
+10. Provides both CLI and GUI interfaces for ease of use
-10. Verbose inline documentation for improved code readability and maintainability
+11. Verbose inline documentation for improved code readability and maintainability

 ## Requirements